renpy/renpy/sphinx/source/config.rst

 .. var:: config.missing_background = "black"

-    This is the background that is used when config.developer is True and an undefined image is used in a scene statement.
-This should be an image name (a string), not a displayable.
+    This is the background that is used when :var:`config.developer` is True and an undefined image is used in a :ref:`scene statement
+    <scene-statement>`.
+This should be an image name (a string), not a
+    displayable.

 .. var:: config.mode_callbacks = [ ... ]